THMMYgr/mTHMMY/README.md

 ## Requirements

-mTHMMY can be installed on any smartphone with Android 4.4 KitKat or newer.
+mTHMMY can be installed on any smartphone with Android 5.0 Lollipop or newer.

 ## Download